 Doctor of Philosophy (PhD)

-The PhD thesis is a major piece of original research.
-Word length varies according to the nature of each project, but it should not exceed 100,000 words.
-According to the PhD Statute, a PhD thesis 'demonstrates the candidate’s ability to carry out independent research and constitutes a significant and original contribution to knowledge or understanding' of a field of study.
-As well as intelligence and research aptitude, the degree requires considerable dedication and tenacity.
+The PhD thesis is a major piece of original research that demonstrates the candidate’s ability to carry out independent research and constitutes a significant and original contribution to knowledge or understanding of a field of study.
+As well as intelligence and an aptitude for research, the degree requires considerable dedication and tenacity.

 The Faculty of Graduate Research (FGR) provides a first port of call for all students interested in enrolling in a PhD at Victoria.
 Its website provides application forms, details of available funding, application dates, and answers to a host of questions.
 The FGR continues to provide support to PhD students throughout their studies at Victoria.

 The Faculty of Humanities and Social Sciences places a high value on research and provides ongoing support and services for PhD students, including access to financial support through the Faculty’s joint research committee.
 PhD students may be eligible for grants of up to $2,000 a year.
 Information for current PhD students on applying for research grants is available on the Postgraduate resources and links page.